Indyandie/learning-rust/easiest-rust/docs/04_Strings.md

 	let my_str = "this is a &str"
 	```

 `String` is more functional but is slower than `&str`.
-It's pointer with data on the heap.
+It's a pointer with data on the heap.
 It's an owned type.

 `str` is a dynamically sized type.
 Different values can be a different size.
-Because of this `str` needs a pointer becuase Rust knows it's size.
+Because of this `str` needs a pointer because **Rust** knows it's size.

 ### Creating a String